acgetchell/mundus-atrox/src/journals/fifteenth.md

 8. *Calmul* hits a crit on the Ogre and does 28 damage.
 He is knocked prone.
 9. *CoralKing* strikes the Ogre in front of him for 20 HP damage.
 10. The Ogres attack our friends and I hit one for 17 damage on an opportunity of attack. *Wulrif* cracks one of the Ogres for 6 HP damage too.
 One of them attacks me for 9 HP damage.
-11. *Viker* hits an Ogre for 18 damage and teleports away
+11. *Viker* hits an Ogre for 18 damage and Teleports away
 12. *Tysnera* uses her magic missile wand on the 3 Ogres in front of her and the boys.
 She does 8 HP damage each.
 13. *Benjamin* takes out one of the Ogres and does 12 HP damage on another one.
 14. *Actias* hits one of the Ogres for 31 HP damage total.